BrentAIICT/MSSA-SCA/PowerShellTraining/PSADProject3.md

 # AD Group Membership Project
 ## Given a user identity, list all related groups

-- Groups can be members of other groups so therfore
+- Groups can be members of other groups so therfore:
   - Find all of the groups that the user is a member of
-  - For each of these groups find all the groups they are members of as well
+  - For each of these groups, find all the groups they are members of , and so on and so on!
   - Display the Name and Scope of each group
+  - Find the associated groups to the user **"Evan"**

 ## HINTS